christophelh/landing_page_workshop/README.md

 - Apply a Open-Sans font to your `h1` and `h2`
 - Apply a Montserrat font to your `body`
 - Change the color of your button
+- Change the color & text-decoration of all the links

 ## DIV & Box Model